Statement on Educational Effectiveness:

 - Ability to relate social issues to faith

-Graduates report that the three most important influences on their educational experience were (in order) faculty, biblical studies, and the study of history and theology.
-The faculty at OST offers not only academic study but also the practical experience of ministry which they apply in the classroom.
-(Table 15) The practical application of study extends to field education at OST.
-93% of graduates report field education was either important or very important in their formation for ministry.
-(Table 16) It led to improved pastoral skills, greater sense of people’s needs, and a better grasp of personal strengths and weaknesses.
-(Table 17) All of these are marks that indicate achievement of learning outcomes for professional degrees (Master of Divinity, Master of Arts in Pastoral Ministry) at OST.
+Graduates report that the three most important influences on their educational experience were (in order) experiences in ministry, introduction to difference perspectives, and cross-cultural engagement.
+(Table 16) Graduates indicated the field education program was very important to their learning and very effective in preparing them for ministry.
+(Table 18, 19) It led to improved pastoral skills, greater sense of people’s needs, and a better grasp of personal strengths and weaknesses.
+All of these are marks that indicate achievement of learning outcomes for professional degrees (Master of Divinity, Master of Arts in Pastoral Ministry) at OST.
 The ability to use and interpret scripture, knowledge of Church policy/Canon Law, and the ability to think theologically point to achievement of outcomes for the MA (Theology) and MA (Spirituality).

 - Empathy for the poor and oppressed

 - Ability to live my faith in daily life

 - Strength of Spiritual Life

 Overall, graduates report a solid preparation in the skills, knowledge, and spiritual life needed for ministry, whether it is ordained or lay.
 One other statistic is very informative.
 In the past 7 years, only one Master of Divinity graduate has left ordained ministry.
 That is a rate four times better than other Roman Catholic institutions.
 OST and her partner institutions, such as Assumption Seminary, prepare students well for life as parish ministers.
 Our graduates strongly agree with the statement, “I would come here again.”
 (Table 21)